NathanWhitmore/harvest/README.md

 ### How to download

-First install the "devtools" package then run:
+First install the "remotes" R package then run:

 ```library("remotes") ```